Key takeaways

 - MemoryX — External memory system for models larger than on-chip capacity

 For inference, Cerebras offers an API similar to other providers.
 For training, customers deploy CS-3 systems (each containing one WSE-3).
+As of June 2026, no WSE-4 has been announced — the company is still scaling on WSE-3.

 Pricing

-- Free tier — Available for experimentation
+- Free tier — API access with no upfront cost, for experimentation

 Strengths